dlchamp/Disnake-TicketBot/README.md

 13. Copy the generated link and Go to the URL in your browser - Invite Bot to your Discord server

 ### Configuring the bot
+1. Install git
+2. Install dependancies with `pip install -r requirements.txt`
-1. Edit the .env-sample file and add in your necessary IDs and bot token, rename .env-sample to .env
+3. Edit the .env-sample file and add in your necessary IDs and bot token, rename .env-sample to .env
-2. If you do not wish to use an admin AND staff role, just add the same ID to both variables
+4. If you do not wish to use an admin AND staff role, just add the same ID to both variables